The Employment Law Review: France

 i Requirements for registration

-From the perspective of the EU General Data Protection Regulation (GDPR) and French legal human resources (HR) data protection, no registration with the French data protection authority (or CNIL)41 or a government body is required for companies located in France processing HR data as an employer.
+From the perspective of the EU General Data Protection Regulation (GDPR) and French legal human resources (HR) data protection, no registration with the French data protection authority (CNIL)52 or a government body is required for companies located in France that process HR data as an employer.

-Article 30 of the GDPR42 requires that organisations, including companies located in France acting as an employer for the processing of HR data, must maintain records of processing operations.
+Article 30 of the GDPR53 requires that organisations, including companies located in France acting as an employer for the processing of HR data, must maintain records of their processing operations.

-When a company located in France acts as an employer and collects HR data, directly or indirectly, about its employees, the company's representatives must inform the employees about the purpose of the processing and the recipients or categories of recipients, and with other specific information (under Articles 13 and 14 of the GDPR).43
+When a company located in France acts as an employer and collects HR data, directly or indirectly, about its employees, the company's representatives must inform the employees about the purpose of the processing and the recipients or categories of recipients, and with other specific information (under Articles 13 and 14, GDPR).54

-Companies located in France acting as an employer are likely to need to consider consent when no other lawful basis44 clearly applies, such as an employment agreement.
+Companies located in France acting as employers are likely to need to consider consent when no other lawful basis55 clearly applies, such as an employment agreement.

-According to Article 32 of the GDPR,45 organisations, including companies located in France acting as an employer, must limit access to personal data, including HR data, by implementing appropriate technical and organisational measures to ensure an appropriate level of confidentiality and security.
+According to Article 32 of the GDPR,56 organisations, including companies located in France acting as employers, must limit access to personal data, including HR data, by implementing appropriate technical and organisational measures to ensure an appropriate level of confidentiality and security.

 ii Cross-border data transfers